Katihar Medical College and Hospital: Campus

 Located in the main building of the institute, the college library covers an area of 17,500 sqft.
 The library houses over 16,000 books and has subscriptions to 51 Indian and 57 foreign journals.
-A 500-seat college auditorium is used for cultural programs and seminars run by the college.
+A 500-seat college auditorium is used for cultural programs and seminars.
 The college also hosts a 600-bed general hospital staffed by 331 doctors and 175 nurses.
-The teacher student ratio is 1:2.
+The teacher-to-student ratio is 1:2.